thezakman/CTF-Heaven/README.md

 * [offensive-security/exploitdb-papers - Exploit Database's Papers](https://github.com/offensive-security/exploitdb-papers)
 * [trimstray/the-book-of-secret-knowledge - A collection of awesome lists, manuals, blogs, hacks, one-liners, cli/web tools and more.
 Especially for System and Network Administrators, DevOps, Pentesters or Security Researchers](https://github.com/trimstray/the-book-of-secret-knowledge)

+## Feel free to fork it and help this get better :thumbsup: